brahn311/hello-world/codes/languages/american_english/01_basic/02_introductions_greetings.md

 K: We must be on our way.
 It has been a pleasure meeting you, Ms Bates.
 I hope to see you again soon.
 J: Likewise.
-I look forward yo seeing you both again.
+I look forward to seeing you both again.